tim-one/frac2dec/README.md

 ```

-Now for a useful case ;-) Suppose you have large Fractions to display.
+Now for a useful case :wink:.
+Suppose you have large Fractions to display.
 That's hard to do in a readable way!

 ```python